ciao-group/coupled-sim-ciao/README.md

 ## Acknowledgments

-This project is part of ScaDS.AI Dresden/Leipzig, supported under the federal government's AI strategy. originally developed by Dr. Pavlo Bazilinskyy at TU Eindhoven.
+This project is part of ScaDS.AI Dresden/Leipzig, supported under the federal government's AI strategy.
+Originally developed by Dr. Pavlo Bazilinskyy at TU Eindhoven.

 ## Citation